APPENDIX - Fringe Spacing Geometry Module

 • White Paper: prediction-facing summary and test protocol (to avoid burying falsifiability in appendices).

-• Bridge Mechanism Physics Appendix, Section J: listed as an open engineering requirement + test plan module.
+• Bridge Mechanism Physics Appendix, Section J: listed as a bounded engineering-requirements + test-plan module.

 8. Notes on band statements (avoid overclaim)